HappyFunCorp/CMS/README.md

 Contentful only allows you to store SEO related content in Content Types, the implementation like meta tags, site maps, others have to be build in the frontend from scratch.
 More details on: [The Contentful SEO Guide](https://www.contentful.com/seo-guide/)

+### HyGraph

+HyGraph has SEO support.
+They offer a SEO Schema model that has all the required fields for SEO:

+- Meta Title
+- Meta Description
+- Focus Keywords
+- OG Image
+- No Index
+- Page
+- Post

+And the possibility to add _noindex and _nofollow attributes

 ## Page-Driven Content and Schema Modeling

 Page-driven content modeling is a method of organizing content around the pages of a website, rather than around individual content types.